geerteltink/geert.elt.ink/src/content/notes/2014-11-04-phpunit-selenium-2.md

 ---
-title: 'PHPunit and Selenium Server 2'
+title: "PHPunit and Selenium Server 2"
-description: 'This is the missing manual for phpunit-selenium.'
+description: "This is the missing manual for phpunit-selenium."
-slug: phpunit-and-selenium-server-2
+slug: "phpunit-and-selenium-server-2"
-pubDate: 2014-11-04
+pubDate: "2014-11-04"
 tags:
-  - PHPUnit
+  - "phpunit"
-  - Selenium
+  - "selenium"
 ---

 Some functions that are available for selenium.